On a connection between total positivity and Bernoulli stopping problems: Introduction

-This class of stopping problems is referred to as \textit{Bernoulli stopping problems}, which generalise the relatively-best choice problems introduced by \cite{FergusonHardwick}.
-They are characterised by a success profile $p$ together with constant stopping rewards $f$ or by the two sequences: $f$ and $g$.
-From here on, we refer to these sequences as the \textit{stopping payoffs} (instead of stopping rewards) and \textit{continuation} payoffs, respectively.
-Bernoulli stopping problems are rooted in the foundational work on discrete-time stopping problems presented by \cite{Dynkin} and \cite{FergusonBook}, respectively.
-These problems generalise the classical secretary problem and some of its extensions, such as the duration problem \cite{FergusonHardwick} and the last-success problem \cite{GD2}.
-A special case of a Bernoulli stopping problem related to our work is that of \cite{Ribas2019}, who considered the last-success problem under arbitrary payoffs and a finite number of trials.
+This particular form of the myopic rule characterises the class of \textit{Bernoulli stopping problems}, which generalise the relatively-best choice problems introduced by \cite{FergusonHardwick}.

+Bernoulli stopping problems are rooted in the foundational work on discrete-time stopping problems developed by \cite{Dynkin} and \cite{FergusonBook}, respectively.
+These problems generalise the classical secretary problem and several of its extensions, including the duration problem \cite{FergusonHardwick} and the last-success problem \cite{GD2}.
+A special case relevant to our work is the model studied by \cite{Ribas2019}, who examined the last-success problem under arbitrary rewards and a finite number of trials.
+Bernoulli stopping problems are specified by a success profile $p$ and a sequence of fixed \textit{(stopping) rewards} $f$, or equivalently by a sequence of {rewards} $f$ together with either a sequence of \textit{continuation} payoffs $g$ or a transition operator $\eL$.

-Our aim in this work is to revisit the fundamental question of optimality of the myopic strategy, particularly in the context of unimodal payoffs.
-This investigation is partly motivated by the predominant use of algebraic techniques in proving the optimality of myopic strategies in last-success problems, often overlooking their intrinsic probabilistic properties.
-Additionally, we aim to examine the characteristics of the transition operator, which connects stopping payoffs with continuation payoffs.
-This connection is explored through the theory of total positivity, which has been successfully applied across various areas of mathematics \cite{KarlinTPBook}.
+Our goal in this work is to revisit the fundamental question of optimality of the myopic strategy, particularly in the infinite-horizon setting with quasi-unimodal payoffs.
+A quasi-unimodal sequence is one that may or may not attain its supremum and becomes unimodal once it is truncated.
+This investigation is motivated in part by analysing the intrinsic Markovian structure of Bernoulli stopping problems and extending existing results to the case of infinite number of trials.
+In addition, we aim to study the properties of the transition operator that links stopping rewards to continuation payoffs.
+This connection is explored through the theory of total positivity, which has found successful applications in many areas of mathematics \cite{KarlinTPBook}.